yesj1234/farmers_journal/README.md

   Get gentle reminders and visual feedback to encourage consistent journal entries.
 Watch your progress over time and take pride in your farming journey.

 ## Code Structure
+The code structure reflects the Riverpod architecture.
+You can read more about the architecture in [here](https://yesj1234.github.io/posts/flutter_app_architecture2) and [here](https://yesj1234.github.io/posts/flutter_app_architecture)

+./lib
+├── data
+│   ├── interface
+│   └── repositories
+├── domain
+│    ├── firebase
+│    └── model
+└── presentation
+    ├── components
+    ├── controller
+    └── pages

+### Presentation
+The role of the UI is to display the application data on the screen and also to serve as the primary point of user interaction.
+Whenever the data changes, either due to user interaction (like pressing a button) or external input (like a network response), the UI should update to reflect those changes.
+Effectively, the UI is a visual representation of the application state as retrieved from the data layer.

+### Domain
+The primary role of the domain layer is to define application-specific model classes that represent the data that comes from the data layer.

+### Data
+Data layer is the gateway between remote database and the application.